semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial-intro.md

 ## 4.1 Docker and Kubernetes Commands

-In previous chapters we’ve learned most of the Docker and Kubernetes commands that we’ll need in this chapter.
+In previous chapters, we’ve learned most of the Docker and Kubernetes commands that we’ll need in this chapter.
 Here are a few that we haven’t seen yet.

 ### 4.1.1 Docker Commands